Carrie Underwood Rumored To Be Pregnant With Twins After Sharing Bikini Photo

 Carrie Underwood is rumored to be pregnant again.
 The country music singer and her husband, Mike Fisher, are allegedly gearing up to expand their family, which already consists of their adorable 3-year-old son, Isaiah.

-According to a May 23 report by Life & Style Magazine, Carrie Underwood and Mike Fisher are expecting not one, but two babies.
+According to a May 23 report by Life & Style Magazine, Underwood and Fisher are expecting not one, but two babies.
 The singer and her NHL star husband are allegedly pregnant with twin girls.

 “One of her friends let it slip.
 Carrie’s wanted a little sister for Isaiah ever since he was born — so she’d have to be ecstatic with the news of two.
 There’s no doubt that Carrie and Mike would spoil the girls rotten!”